 In my life, limits enforced by others have never been an issue.
 This is because I am my own worst enemy.
 I realize the consequences of my actions.
 Nobody needs to check up on my grades because I realize the importance of working hard for myself, not for anybody else.
 I don’t have a bedtime or curfew because my parents assume that I’ll either be home at a reasonable time or call if it gets late.
 I know who my friends are and who I should be spending my time with.
 I can monitor my own nutrition and exercise.
 I am careful with money, even if it’s not mine, and therefore, I am trusted with it.
 Acting responsibly avoids the issue of setting limits altogether; it’s the better way to live.

 In the end, a limit to me is like a fence.
 Once it’s set, there’s little room for exceptions.
 If you don’t like the restriction, you’ll go purposefully searching for a hole in that fence, and when you find one, you’ll do all in your power to squeeze through it onto the other side.
 I know where my fence should be, and although I do my best to stay safe within its borders, it’s nice to know that I’m trusted enough to go without it.

 So, as Deval puts it, it is in our nature to cage and contain the ‘birds’ in our lives.
 This action keeps them safe, but keeps them from flying, as well.
-I believe that although some do need limits, if we teach children in the ways of responsible decision-making, we can get rid of the cage altogether and allow them to fly, knowing that they won’t take advantage of their wings.
+I believe that although some do need limits, if we teach children responsible decision-making, we can get rid of the cage altogether and allow them to fly, knowing that they won’t take advantage of their wings.